 There is never an open casket, and the service is solely spoken by a Rabbi who may recite a eulogy or prayers, and guides the family in the mourners Kaddish which is a prayer for the deceased.
 In Reform ceremonies flowers are allowed but for Conservative, Reconstructionist, however flowers in Orthodox ceremonies are no considered appropriate.
 Instead of flowers, contributions may be made to a charity or the family may have created a special charity in the deceased’s name.
 Contributions may also be made to a Jewish organization, such as the Jewish National Fund, which plants a tree in Israel in the deceased’s name, sending a letter to the family of the deceased to confirm.
 Traditional Jewish faith does not allow cremation but it is accepted among the Reform following.
 During the “Shiva”, the family will sit for seven days after death.
 During the Shiva, traditionally, an immediate family member sits on a small chair or a box wearing a Cria ribbon that has been cut in honor of the deceased.

 The Hindu faith believes in cremation only.
 At a gathering at the home of the deceased within 24 hours of the death, it is customary to wear white clothing.
-There is a final food offering to the deceased befor cremation, a process is called ‘Mukhagni’, participated by immediate family and a Hindu priest.
+There is a final food offering to the deceased before cremation, a process is called ‘Mukhagni’, participated by immediate family and a Hindu priest.
 It is not customary for friends to attend.
+We offer at no charge the free Hindu farewell kit on each burial (included Rice, Dye, Incense, water and more)

 The Muslim belief is that the dead human body should be respected and not harmed in any way.
 After death the body of the deceased is anointed with scents and washed by family members.
 A husband may wash his wife and the wife may do the same for her husband.
 Otherwise, men wash the bodies of men and women wash the bodies of the women.
 After death of a child, a man or woman may take part in the washing ritual.
 After the washing, the body is placed in a plain white shroud, with the shroud tied in such a way were the head and feet can not be distinguished from one another.